-Hope, Healing and Mental Health Recovery in a Supportive Community
+Hope, Healing, and Mental Health Recovery in a Supportive Community

-CooperRiis offers a safe and structured environment to support an individual’s mental health recovery and healing through a combination of clinical care, purposeful work, service to community, and holistic health and wellness practices.
+CooperRiis offers a safe and structured environment to support an individual’s mental health recovery and healing through a combination of clinical care, purposeful work, service to the community, and holistic health and wellness practices.